 If a message centre is fitted the light will not illuminate but instead a message will be displayed.

 Low fuel reminder

-An amber lozenge in the fuel gauge illuminates when the fuel level is low.
+An amber lozenge in the fuel gauge illuminates when the remaining fuel has fallen to approximately 8 litres (1.75 gallons) including the reserve.

 Overspeed warning (Gulf Coast Countries only)